epogrebnyak/justpath/README.md

 color.
 You can also create a modified version of `PATH` (e.g. by excluding non-existent directories) and use this new string to set `PATH` in your shell startup script or using an environment manager.

-Note that neither `justpath` nor any child process cannot hot change your shell `PATH` directly.
+Note that neither `justpath` nor any child process can hot change your shell `PATH` directly.

 My own use case for `justpath` was exploring and sanitizing the `PATH` on Windows after each and every program was attempting to change it.